mRcSchwering/magic-soup/README.md

 $$a = \frac{[E]}{[E] + K_{mE}}$$

 where $[E]$ is the amount of effector molecule available, $K_{mE}$ is the Michaelis constant for that effector molecule.
-As with multiple substrates, multiple allosteric domains are combined over a product.
+As with multiple substrates, multiple regulatory domains are combined over a product.
 Depending on whether they are activating or inhibiting, they will be multiplied with $v$ in a different way thus creating a [non-competitive regulation](https://en.wikipedia.org/wiki/Non-competitive_inhibition).
-A protein with allosteric domains will have a regulated velocity of
+A protein with regulatory domains will have a regulated velocity of

 $$v = a_a (1 - a_i)V_{max} \prod_{i} \frac{[S_i]^{n_i}}{([S_i] + K_{mi})^{n_i}}$$

 where $a_a$ is the combined activity of all activating effectors and $a_i$ is the combined activity of all inhibiting effectors.
-As effector activities are $a \in [0;1)$ an allosteric effector cannot increase the maximum velocity of a protein.
+As effector activities are $a \in [0;1)$ a regulatory effector cannot increase the maximum velocity of a protein.
-Also note that while an unregulated protein can always be active, a protein with an activating allosteric domain can only be active if the activating effector is present.
+Also note that while an unregulated protein can always be active, a protein with an activating regulatory domain can only be active if the activating effector is present.
-So, an activating allosteric domain can also switch off a protein.
+So, an activating regulatory domain can also switch off a protein.

 ### Implementation